Hidaya-M/Budjet-MUI/README.md

 ## Live Demo

-You can view a live demo of the Budget Tracker website at budjet-tracker.netlify.app
+You can view a live demo of the Budget Tracker website at https://budjet-tracker.netlify.app/